 How do student demographics relate to improvements in performance on TCAP?

 To what degree are county-level factors (e.g., crime rates, housing prices, higher education attainment levels) related to TCAP performance and improvement in TCAP performance?

+Hypothesis

+We hypothesize that an increase in per-pupil funding would result in increased performance on TCAP and TVAAS.
+Additionally, we hypothesize that increases in adverse county-level factors such as high crime rates would be associated with lower TCAP and TVAAS improvement.
+Finally, we expect that higher median home prices and higher community education attainment levels would correspond to better performance on TCAP and TVAAS.

 Data and Methods

-The present study uses administrative datasets from the 2015 through 2018 to answer the research questions above.
+The present study uses administrative datasets from 2015 through 2018 to answer the research questions above.
 We gathered district-level data on test scores, value-added performance, school and district size, student demographics, and per-pupil funding from publicly available data provided by the Tennessee Department of Education.
 We also collected county-level crime rate information from publicly available data published by the Tennessee Bureau of Investigation.
 We included median home sales prices and numbers of homes sold from county-level data collected from the Tennessee Housing Development Authority.
 Finally, our dataset included educational attainment information (i.e., the percent of county residents with a bachelor’s degree) from data published by the Tennessee Higher Education Commission.

 While many districts are county-level educational agencies, Tennessee has 50 municipal districts that encompass part of one or more counties.
 In these instances, we have included county-level data for the county in which the greatest proportion of the district’s students reside for the purposes of our analysis.
 Because THEC and TBI do not disaggregate data along district and school zone boundaries, this duplication and overlap of data represents a potential threat to the overall quality of the data used in this analysis.